SMU-ATT-Center-for-Virtualization/PerfKitExplorer/README.md

 Debian Backports image.
 Instructions for platform installation may vary depending on your operating system and patch levels.

+This installation has been tested on ubuntu 16.04 and Google Cloud Shell

 Set up your workstation
 =======================

 1. Install prerequisite packages:

+         sudo apt-get update

          sudo apt-get install python2.7 openjdk-8-jdk git nodejs nodejs-legacy npm